scorpiodiagrams/fdg/wiki/chapter003.md

 ### Footnotes

 #FootnoteRef(1) In multiple dimensions the derivative $Df(x)$ is a down tuple structure of the partial derivatives and the increment $\Delta x$ is an up tuple structure, so the indicated product is to be interpreted as a contraction.
 (See equation B.8.)
 #FootnoteRef(2) An operator is just like a procedure except that multiplication is interpreted as composition.
-For example, the derivative procedure is made into an operator ~D~ so that we can say ~(expt D 2)~ and expect it to compute the second derivative.
-The procedure ~procedure->vector-field~ makes a vector-field operator.
+For example, the derivative procedure is made into an operator #Code(D) so that we can say #Code((expt D 2)) and expect it to compute the second derivative.
+The procedure #Code(procedure->vector-field) makes a vector-field operator.
-#FootnoteRef(3) The ~make-operator~ procedure takes a procedure and returns an operator.
+#FootnoteRef(3) The #Code(make-operator) procedure takes a procedure and returns an operator.
 #FootnoteRef(4) If $\mathsf{f}$ has structured output then $\mathsf{v}(\mathsf{f})$ is the structure resulting from $\mathsf{v}$ being applied to each component of $\mathsf{f}$.
 #FootnoteRef(5) A set of vector fields, $\{\mathsf{v}_i\}$, is linearly independent with respect to manifold functions if we cannot find nonzero manifold functions, $\{\mathsf{a}_i\}$, such that
 $$\begin{equation}